-This work strictly adheres to the kinematical model developed by Green and Etsion (1985, and 1986).
-For conciseness the model will only be briefly described, while emphasis is placed upon new information that pertains to the current task.
+This work strictly adheres to the kinematical model developed by Green and Etsion.
+(6), (7) For conciseness the model will only be briefly described, while emphasis is placed upon new information that pertains to the current task.
 Figures 1 and 2 are taken from the aforementioned work to assist in model description.

 The film thickness distribution is directly influenced by face deformation, which is caused by thermally and mechanically induced effects.
 The thermal deformation is caused by viscous and frictional heating, where the mechanical deformation is caused by fluid pressure, centrifugal effects, and contact.
 These deformations can be calculated by a finite element structural analysis.
-This method, however, requires a large amount of computing time because the deformation calculations have to be repeated at every instant (see e.g., Parmar, 1992) due to the coupling between the lubrication, heating, and the deformation processes.
-To bypass this time consuming calculation Taylor (1992), and then Ruan et al. (1997), devised an influence coefficient technique that was also used by Harp and Salant (1997).
-This technique assumes that the deformation is linearly dependent upon the external loadings.
+This method, however, requires a large amount of computing time because the deformation calculations have to be repeated at every instant (see e.g., Parmar, (17)) due to the coupling between the lubrication, heating, and the deformation processes.
+To bypass this time consuming calculation Taylor, (26) and then Ruan, et.al., (23) devised an influence coefficient technique that was also used by Harp and Salant.(11) This technique assumes that the deformation is linearly dependent upon the external loadings.

 The approach also assumes that the deformations occur instantaneously as the loads are applied, or implicitly assumes quasi-static conditions.
 When mechanical loadings are of concern, indeed the seal structure reacts (deforms) without lag.
 However, when thermal loadings are of concern deformations lag behind.
 Specifically, consider viscous heating in a transient state: the temperature field in the seal elements is governed by the time dependent Fourier Equation.
 The deformation (face warping) then, as caused by the temperature gradients in the material, changes and evolves in time.

 Thus, a transient analysis must account for this time dependent warping as viscous heating and the film thickness are entangled.
 To implement time dependent spatial influence coefficients is a cumbersome process.
 Instead, a pragmatic approach is proposed here.
-First, only viscous heating is considered here, because experience shows that this is the dominant effect in face warping once thermal deformation takes place, which causes the frictional heating to vanish sharply (Parmar, 1992).
-However, if deemed necessary the treatment of frictional heating can easily be implemented using the same technique outlined here (this will be highlighted later).
-Second, similar to Parmar (1992), mechanically induced deformations are not included as they are typically much smaller than thermally induced deformations, but if deemed important their inclusion is trivial (Ruan et al., 1997).
+First, only viscous heating is considered here, because experience shows that this is the dominant effect in face warping once thermal deformation takes place, which causes the frictional heating to vanish sharply.
+(17) However, if deemed necessary the treatment of frictional heating can easily be implemented using the same technique outlined here (this will be highlighted later).
+Second, similar to Parmar, (17) mechanically

-Fig. 1-Seal kinematical model.
+Figure 1.
+Seal kinematical model.

-Fig. 2-Relative position between stator and rotor.
+Figure 2.
+Relative postion between stator and rotor.